 The build problems relate to conflicts between the dependency analyses of clearmake/omake and javac.
 Because the Java compiler does some dependency analysis, some developers may not require make tools.
-Environments such as Visual $J++^{\mbox{\ensuremath{\mathbb{R}}}}$ do not require that you use makefiles, nor do they generate and use makefiles themselves as Visual $C++^{\mbox{\ensuremath{\mathbb{R}}}}$ does.
+Environments such as Visual J++ do not require that you use makefiles, nor do they generate and use makefiles themselves as Visual C++ does.

 The need for make tools is reduced further because the Java language minimizes the need to recompile a dependent class file when the depended-on file changes.
 Java keeps interface and implementation in the same file, so changes to the implementation part of the file do not strictly require recompilation.
-This behavior contrasts with C/C++ applications, in which interface is separated from implementation by splitting the source into header (.h) and implementation (.c) files.
+This behavior differs from C and C++ applications, in which interface is separated from implementation by splitting the source into header (.h) and implementation (.c) files.
 Some developers may prefer to control when to rebuild Java sources.
 However, none of the current tool environments is based on such a language-sensitive recompilation; like make, javac uses time stamps to determine when to rebuild.